 - Help to develop your storytelling and approach to conveying your message, camera training and media handling

 - Become more attractive in the labour market: graduates have secured permanent employment as a result of Forsker Grand Prix

 - Network in the Research Council of Norway and other academic communities

 - Interdisciplinary network

-The event requires signing up in advance.
-More information will be available in spring!
+The event requires schools to sign up in advance.

 Lectures and debates